RychkovIurii/boardgamecafe/README.md

 ### [@Sephrodite](https://github.com/Sephrodite)
 - Built the foundation of the **BookingForm** using MUI Stepper, inputs, and validations
 - Implemented inline validations, duration limits, min/max players
+- Implemented interactive table selector on the café floorplan map
 - Styled the booking UI across form steps with mobile responsiveness
 - Connected form with backend and added time-picker handling
 - Created the **game fetcher** using BoardGameGeek XML API